eshka6/D0S/README.md

 Warning: Monitor your storage capacity during execution.
 The program will continuously allocate disk blocks until manually aborted (Ctrl + C or closing the terminal window).

 Disclaimer
 This software is developed strictly for educational and benchmarking purposes.
-The developer (eshka6 / Neco Corp) is not responsible for any unexpected hardware wear or storage depletion caused by prolonged stress-testing.
+The developer (eshka6) is not responsible for any unexpected hardware wear or storage depletion caused by prolonged stress-testing.